AccurateTax FAQs

 General AccurateTax Questions

 We try to make this as easy as possible.
 You don’t pay per call; you pay per order.
 If your store receives 50 taxable orders a day, you’ll be charged for 50 transactions, no matter how many actual calls are made.
 When comparing sales tax software, make sure you take this into consideration.
-Other providers charge by call, and a single transaction may have 10 or more calls.
+Some other providers charge by call, and a single transaction may have 10 or more calls.

 The only exception is for customers who want to scrub all addresses, and not just those in taxable states.
 Those accounts will be adjusted according to the number of additional calls made for address validation.
 Sales tax usage is still based on taxable transactions and not on individual calls.
+(Separate address validation is only available in on select platforms.)

 To get accurate sales tax calculations, your website must provide us with a validated, scrubbed address.
 However, if you don’t have nexus in some states, you may still wish to scrub shipping addresses, even though the orders are not taxable.